Sudanese opposition rejects military's transition plan after day of violence

 At least 35 people were killed on Monday when security forces stormed a protest camp outside the Defense Ministry in central Khartoum, according to doctors linked to the opposition.

-The military council that has ruled since Bashir’s overthrow afterwards canceled all agreements with the main opposition alliance and said an election should be held within nine months.
+The military council that has ruled since Bashir’s overthrow afterwards canceled all agreements with the main opposition alliance.

-But Madani Abbas Madani, a leader of the Declaration of Freedom and Change Forces opposition alliance, said a civil disobedience campaign would continue to try to force the council from power.
+But Madani Abbas Madani, a leader of the Declaration of Freedom and Change Forces (DFCF) opposition alliance, said an open-ended civil disobedience campaign would continue to try to force the council from power.

-The opposition rejected all that Transitional Military Council (TMC) Head Lieutenant General Abdel Fattah al-Burhan said in his statement, Madani said.
+The opposition rejected all that Transitional Military Council (TMC) Head Lieutenant General Abdel Fattah al-Burhan said in his statement, Madani told Reuters.

 “What happened, killing protesters, wounding and humiliation, was a systematic and planned matter to impose repression on the Sudanese people,” he said.